How Small Gains Drive Big Business Results in 2025

-There is nothing new about the concept of incremental gain.
-Many businesses and sports teams adopt this approach and built it into the way they operate, and for a lot of them it brings great success!
+There is absolutely nothing new about the concept of incremental gain.
+Many businesses and sports teams have long adopted this approach and built it into the way they operate, and for a lot of them, it brings great success

-And when all of the tiny improvements are added together then the gain is much more significant!
-Another brilliant example is the British Cycling Team and in particular David Brailsford who was the performance director between 1997 and 2014.
-He is famed for his success and has written great books on the subject.
-In simple terms he looked to improve everything the team did by just 1%.
-From the diet of the athletes through to the oil that was used in the wheel bearings of the bikes then testing things again and again to find out which formula gave them a 1% improvement.
-All of these gains combined together to lead to faster lap times and ultimately great success for the team!
+Another brilliant example is the Great Britain Cycling Team, and in particular Sir Dave Brailsford, who was the performance director between 1997 and 2014.
+He is famed for his success and has written extensively on the subject.
+In simple terms, he looked to improve everything the team did by just 1%.
+From the diet of the athletes through to the oil used in the wheel bearings of the bikes, then testing things again and again to find out which formula gave them a 1% improvement.
+All of these gains combined to lead to faster lap times and, ultimately, great success for the team!

 How can this work in the business environment?